andy-sweet/napari/docs/howtos/layers/points.md

 representing all the points simultaneously.

-Each data point can have annotations associated with it using the `Points.properties` dictionary.
-These properties can be used to set the face and edge colors of the points.
+Each data point can have annotations associated with it using the `Points.features` table.
+These features can be used to set the face and edge colors of the points.
 For example, when displaying points of different classes/types, one could automatically set color the individual points by their respective class/type.
-For more details on point properties, see the "setting point edge and face color with properties" below or the [point annotation tutorial](../../tutorials/annotation/annotate_points).
+For more details on point features, see the "setting point edge and face color with features" below or the [point annotation tutorial](../../tutorials/annotation/annotate_points).

 ## A simple example